 If you have font files, you will need to have them in the following formats to account for the widest support across browsers:

 - .woff (pretty modern browsers)

 - .woff2 (really modern browsers)

 If you have these files ready to go, follow the steps below.
 If you don't have the font files mentioned above and instead are using a third-party to host your fonts (i.e. Google Fonts, Typekit, etc.), go to the support post here.

-Click on the magnifying glass icon next to the "ion Framework 4.0" (or the Framework you'd like to apply the font within).
+Click the "ion Framework 4" link (or the Framework you'd like to apply the font within).